The American Pageant: Critiques

 Scholars including James W. Loewen and Ibram X. Kendi have criticized the book.
 Loewen noted in a 2011 article that the authors (of the 2006 edition) cited a few sentences from the South Carolina Declaration of Secession, in which that Southern state seceded from the Union, but managed to leave out any reference to slavery as a cause: "Why would Pageant use ellipses to cover up slavery as the cause?
 It is likely that Houghton Mifflin [then the publishers of the book] took pains to avoid the subject lest some southern state textbook adoption board take offense."
 The 16th edition (published 2016) still contains untrue representations of slavery, according to Kendi, for instance by referring to kidnapped and enslaved Africans as immigrants to the United States, and using the racist term "mulattoes" to refer to the children of white planters and African-American women.
 A CBS report cited a passage from the book with the racist term: "In the deeper South, many free blacks were mulattoes, usually the emancipated children of a white planter and his black mistress."
+The same report states that anthropologist Naomi Reed, after reviewing the 12th (2007) and 15th (2015) editions, determined that the textbook "consistently takes a white redemptive narrative of American history."

+In 1992 article for Perspectives, the newsletter of the American Historical Association, Richard White criticized the ninth edition's discussion of the American frontier.
+He took issue with the book describing the Native Americans as sharing a "habitat" with wild animals and felt that it generally relegated natives to the sidelines.
+However, he did praise the textbook for discussing the overarching economic forces behind westward expansion.